Browser Compatibility for Variable Fonts

 Variable fonts are here to stay – beyond providing a faster and more efficient format for the Web.
 The ability to change the width and style of texts without impacting the space they occupy is a feature that has considerate implications for interfaces.
 Not only has it made the life of designers and developers easier, but it also opened up new possibilities for accessible design.

-To ensure that the web applications have consistent UX across different browsers and platforms, Cross Browser Testing on a real device cloud is essential.
-The tester could detect and highlight functionalities in the UX that are inconsistent with specific browser versions by performing cross-browser tests on real browsers and devices.
+To ensure that web applications deliver a consistent UX across different browsers and platforms, cross-browser testing on a real device cloud is essential.
+By performing tests on real browsers and devices, testers can detect and highlight functionality inconsistencies across specific browser versions.

 Tags